 A food tracking app like MyFitnessPal will not only help you keep track of calories, its handy division into macronutrient subsections also helps you understand what’s in your food so you can easily identify any issues.

 Fine-tune your taste buds and sharpen the knives, because the only way you’ll be able to keep adding variety to your diet is by getting creative in the kitchen.
 You don’t need to sacrifice your entire evening or have a Michelin star to produce tasty and adventurous dinners.

-A killer body and healthy, varied diet are yours for the taking.
-Just adopt these three practises into your daily routine and you’ll be ditching boring meal plans before you know it.
+A killer body and a healthy, varied diet are yours for the taking.
+Just adopt these three practices into your daily routine and you’ll be ditching boring meal plans before you know it.